alexander-heimbuch/presentations/frontend-rendering/slides.md

 Note:
 - The Component needs to be somehow updated once the component state changes
-- Most Component Frameworks define the same building blocks
-- The difference is mostly in how they will establish reactivity
+- Very different how component frameworks will establish reactivity

 ---